 Research performance and rankings

-Victoria University of Wellington is ranked number one in New Zealand for research quality and is consistently recognised as high-performing internationally.
+Victoria University of Wellington is ranked number one in New Zealand for intensity of high-quality research (2018 Performance-Based Research Fund).

 Victoria University of Wellington is proud to be in the top 1% of universities in the world for 19 subjects and in the top 2% of universities overall.
 There are more than 18,000 universities worldwide and the 2019 QS World University Rankings by Subject rank the top institutions.

 We received five stars from the international QS Stars University Rating in each of the eight categories: research, arts and culture, discipline ranking and accreditations, employability, facilities, inclusiveness, internationalisation and teaching.

 Victoria University of Wellington has a larger proportion of its academics conducting high-quality research than any other university in New Zealand.

 The most recent Performance-Based Research Fund (PBRF) quality evaluation of New Zealand universities shows the University has 864 staff actively involved in research and 66 percent of those are operating at the highest levels (rated either A or B).

 The University has more A-rated researchers than any other New Zealand university in eight subject areas:

 - History, History of Art, Classics and Curatorial Studies

 - Music, Literary Arts and Other Arts